 By Richard Bennett and Randall Paquette

 Praise for Mel Gibson’s “The Passion of the Christ” resounded from pulpit to pew.
-It is evident that there are many Christians who, without reservation, are prepared to accept movies about “Christ," even one in the Catholic tradition.
-The question therefore that must be asked is this: in the light of Scripture, is their position defendable or do they fall under the condemnation of Almighty God?
+It is evident that there are many Christians who, without reservation, are prepared to accept movies about “Christ,” even one in the Catholic tradition.
+The question, therefore, that must be asked is this: In the light of Scripture, is the position defendable of the people in accepting movies with Christ being portrayed, or do they fall under the condemnation of Almighty God?

 No Revival Without the True Gospel and a Righteous Anger Against Images